iamanrajput/Namaste-React/Episode 01/notes.md

-# Namaste React by Akshay Saini
+# Chapter - 01 - Inception

 ## Q: Difference between a `Library and Framework`?
 A `Library` is a collection of pre-written code that provides specific functionalities or features.
 It is designed to be reused across different projects to save development time and effort.